Seeking Family Law or Divorce Mediation? Santa Rosa Firm Can Help.

 One of the ways you can avoid the courtroom is through use of a skilled mediating family court lawyer.

-Santa Rosa divorce and family law mediators Thomas Shields and L. Bailey Penzotti are experienced in helping families achieve outcomes that save clients money and achieve resolution sooner.
+Santa Rosa divorce and family law mediator L. Bailey Penzotti is experienced in helping families achieve outcomes that save clients money and achieve resolution sooner.

 What is Mediation?